gmartinezsan/azurePractice/AzureLessons/cosmosdb.md

 ### Steps

-## 5. Using KeyVault for the connectionstring
+## 5. Using KeyVault for the connection string

 ### Steps

-## 6. Reusing the CosmosDB connection (dependency injection)
+## 6. Reusing the CosmosDB connection with dependency injection

 ### Steps